Pheromosa Raid Guide – Best Counters, Weakness, CP & Strategy

 Remix Cups

-• Works best when opponents don’t expect it
+• Works best when opponents are unprepared for it

 Pheromosa Raid Strategy Guide